 2. Continue to monitor water quality and identify areas with chronic water quality violations.

-3. Working with farmers on legal avenues to move water around…spreading, piping, water bank, transfers
+3. Work with farmers on legal avenues to move water around…spreading, piping, water bank, transfers

 6. Address areas in Water Law that hinder conservation